tea2sugars/perfecthavoc/wp-content/plugins/wp-spreadplugin/readme.txt

 1. Please see `How do I get the category Id?`
 2. If you have got your category id, create a page in wordpress
 3. Go to text mode
-4. Paste extended shortcode (you don't need all values, just the one you want to overwrite) `[spreadplugin shop_cagegory="CATEGORYID"]`
+4. Paste extended shortcode (you don't need all values, just the one you want to overwrite) `[spreadplugin shop_category="CATEGORYID"]`
 5. Save and repeat by each category you want to display.

 = How to display one pre-defined category per page? =